BOSSA

 - What degrees are most in-demand: Choices for first-year programs abroad are shifting, some temporarily, others permanently.

-- What is the current state of China's education industry: The commercial sector of international education is undergoing a transformation of its own.
+The commercial sector of international education is undergoing a transformation of its own.

 - Where your country stands in popularity: Preferences in study destinations are changing.